thin-edge/thin-edge.io/docs/src/understand/digital-twin.md

 ## Building Blocks

-Thin-edge represents a piece of equipment as a hierarchy of devices and services, with a main device, nested child-devices and the services running on these devices.
+%%te%% represents a piece of equipment as a hierarchy of devices and services, with a main device, nested child-devices and the services running on these devices.

 ### Device